varzakis/phantomgen/README.md

 ---

 ## 🧰 License
-MIT License © 2025 — Your Name
+MIT License © 2025 — Stathis Varzakis
 This software is free and open source.

 ---